mindwebs/nodets-api-template/readme.md

       ├── routes/                 routes or endpoint definitions go here, routes make calls to controllers ├── services/               files that process and query the database go here ├── tests/                  directory for endpoint testing
-      ├── views/                  the frontend of the project in EJS, CSS and js ├── utils/                  utility or helper functions go here ├── abc-api.ts              entry point to our express app ├── .env.production             environment variables used in the project for prod ├── .env.development            environment variables used in the project for dev ├── .gitignore                  stores files and directories to be ignored in commits
+        ├── fixtures/             for pre-defining data and environments for tests ├── integration/          for integration tests using BDD methodology ├── utils/                utility functions used for testing go here ├── views/                  the frontend of the project in EJS, CSS and js ├── utils/                  utility or helper functions go here ├── app.ts              entry point to our express app ├── .env.production             environment variables used in the project for prod ├── .env.development            environment variables used in the project for dev ├── .gitignore                  stores files and directories to be ignored in commits